What are the fire safety requirements for the house or flat I let out?

-A six-monthly service should be carried out by a competent person, usually a specialist alarm engineer under a maintenance contract.
+A six-monthly service should be carried out by a qualified person.
+You should have a maintenance agreement.
 It entails a full test to ensure compliance as specified in BS5839: part 1 section 6.
-It should be recorded in a logbook and a periodic inspection test issued.
+This should be recorded in a logbook.
+It should show the periodic inspection test and when done.

 Grade D and E systems